bkirwi/decline/doc/src/main/tut/structure.md

-  Grouping arguments makes these errors less likely, both because small groups are easier to see at a glance and because the more explicit and specific your types are the more the compiler can help.
+  Grouping arguments makes these errors less likely, both because small groups are easier to see at a glance and because the more explicit and specific your types are the more the compiler can help catch mistakes.
 - It can make it easier to validate early -- if we decided we wanted to ban custom timeouts when the URI was `localhost`, for example,